Double Gloucester Cheese vs Parmesan Cheese

 Parmesan, often referred to by its Italian name, Parmigiano-Reggiano, is a hard, granular cheese known for its rich flavor and grainy texture.
 Made from cow's milk, it's aged for a minimum of 12 months, often much longer, to develop its distinct nutty and savory profile.
 Parmesan is a staple in Italian cuisine, commonly grated over pasta dishes, stirred into soups, or eaten on its own.

-Double Gloucester Cheese comes from England.
-Parmesan Cheese originated from Italy.
+• Origin: Double Gloucester Cheese (England), Parmesan Cheese (Italy)

 Double Gloucester Cheese Parmesan Cheese